-Spring may be a great time for planting, but it’s also the best time to get your hands on the new and seldom used plants that you just can’t find the rest of the year.
-Plants that are typically in limited supply but, as the hardcore gardener that you are, you HAVE TO HAVE!
+Spring may be an excellent time for planting, but it’s also the best time to get your hands on the new and seldom used plants that you just can’t find the rest of the year.
+Plants that are in limited supply except for early in the season.
+Plants that every hardcore gardener must have!

 Save June and July for planting the great standby plants – Lilac, Spirea, Boxwood.
 April and May?
 Those are the months to find the really cool plants.

 Check out these new and seldom used plants that would make great additions to your garden!

 Hydrangea arborescens Invincibelle ‘Wee White®’

 As a new introduction from Proven Winners this year, Wee White® is the first true dwarf ‘Annabelle’ hydrangea.
 Topping out at a whopping 2.5 feet (let me repeat – 2.5 feet!!), this is huge!

 Or tiny…ahem, you get my drift.

 These pure white blooms are held atop sturdy, velvety green foliage even after a storm.
 Say bye, bye to the typical floppy arborescens.

 AND you get consistent blooming from spring to frost regardless of whether or not your husband or maintenance crew mistakenly whack it back.
 You can’t say that about many hydrangeas!